 Students are expected to report to class on time every day.
 Arrival time sets a tone for the day.
 Tardiness often causes feelings of confusion, embarrassment, and exclusion from important morning activities.
 Students who arrive to class after 8:00 a.m. will be considered tardy.
 Tardies after 9:15 a.m. will result in a one-half day absence.
 Early check-out before 2:15 will result in a one-half day absence.
 Three tardies equal an absence.
-Excessive abscesses that violate the compulsory school law can lead to retention.
+Excessive absences that violate the compulsory school law can lead to retention.

 Attendance is required and enforced in accordance with Oklahoma State Law.

 EAGLE MORNING PRIDE-Every Friday from 7:50-8:15 a.m.

 Students who need to leave before 2:45 p.m. must be signed out at the office by an adult authorized to check out the student.

 DO NOT GO DIRECTLY TO THE CLASSROOM TO PICK UP A CHILD.
 GO TO THE OFFICE.

-Changes in carpool, daycare, or walking arrangements should be sent to the office in WRITING.
+Changes in carpool, daycare, or walking arrangements should be sent to the office in writing or by calling the office.

 STUDENTS NOT PICKED UP ON TIME MAY BE SUBJECT TO POLICE/DHS REFERRAL.

 SNOW DAYS- It is our policy to stay open whenever possible.
 Tune in to your local TV/radio stations for closing updates.
 Look for HUPFELD ACADEMY.
-All Announcements are also made through Class DoJo.
+All announcements are also made through Class DoJo and the local news media.

 AFTER-SCHOOL TUTORING & INTERCESSION OPPORTUNITIES are available by teacher recommendations.